toptensoftware/yazd/readme.md

 	        RRCA
 	        RRCA

-Unreachable addresses are automatically rendered as DB directives:
+Unreachable addresses are automatically detected and rendered as DB directives when the `--entry` argument is used.
+If something is incorrectly detected as data instead of code, just add an extra `--entry` parameter;

 	L0A46:  DEC     HL
 	        CALL    L0FB2